Spirit of Ecstasy: Alterations

-Royce made sure it was officially listed as an optional extra, but in practice it was fitted to almost all cars after that year, becoming a standard fitting in the early 1920s.
+Rolls-Royce made sure it was officially listed as an optional extra, but in practice it was fitted to almost all cars after that year, becoming a standard fitting in the early 1920s.
 It was silver plated from 1911 until 1914 when the mascot was made with nickel or chrome alloy to dissuade theft.
 The only departure from this came in Paris at the competition for the most apposite mascot of 1920, where a gold-plated version won first place.
 Gold-plated versions were subsequently available at additional cost.
 The design of the mascot has had eleven main variations in its life.
 Lowered height of coachwork forced subsequent reductions in the mascot size.
 Consequently, several alterations in the original design were made.

 Kneeling version (1934–1939 and 1946–1956)

-Sykes was once again commissioned by Rolls-Royce in the 1930s to make a lower version of the mascot to suit the needs of the new sports saloons by providing their drivers with a clearer view of the road ahead.
+Sykes was again commissioned by Rolls-Royce in the 1930s to make a lower version of the mascot to suit the needs of the new sports saloons by providing their drivers with a clearer view of the road ahead.

-The kneeling lady mascot was unveiled on 26 January 1934 and was as undeniably a reflection of Eleanor as it was a symbol of the Rolls-Royce.
-It also bore on the plinth the inscription "C. Sykes, 26.1.34", the date when the first piece was finished.
+The kneeling lady mascot was unveiled on 26 January 1934 and was a reflection of Eleanor as it was a symbol of the Rolls-Royce.
+It also had on the plinth the inscription "C. Sykes, 26.1.34", the date when the first piece was finished.
 This version was, however, discontinued after the Silver Dawn, Phantom IV and Silver Wraith models, in favour of a smaller version of the original standing mascot, and so it remains to date.
-The last Phantom IV delivered and the final 4 or 5 years of the Silver Wraith carried this standing version.
+The last Phantom IV delivered and the final production years of the Silver Wraith carried this standing version.

-2003-2022
+2003–present

 Today's Spirit of Ecstasy, from the 2003 Phantom model onward, stands at 3 inch and, for the safety of any person being accidentally hit, is mounted on a spring-loaded mechanism designed to retract instantly into the radiator shell if struck from any direction.
-There is a button within the vehicle which can raise/lower the emblem when pressed.
+There is a button within the vehicle which can raise or lower the emblem when pressed.
 She can be made from highly polished stainless steel, stainless with 24-carat gold plating, or from illuminated frosted crystal – the latter two being optional extras.
 Aftermarket customized versions are also available, including those covered in a matte black paint or studded in diamonds.
 The company created one as a Fabergé Egg.